Zylann/godot_terrain_plugin/README.md

 - Paint meshes on top of the terrain (grass, trees, rocks...) <-- I want to make a vegetation generator plugin too :p
 - Improve normals (data "pixels" produce lighting artefacts)
 - Texture painting
-- Physics (low-poly mesh collider?
-Or heightfield collider like PhysX does?)
 - Make live edition work
 - Mesh simplification (an editor lib would be welcome)
 - Infinite terrain mode